1. Previous: Chapter 3

 This creates a new variable called smallCircle, which is assigned a Circle with a radius of 5.2.

-Keep in mind - just as you can have many different Double values like…
+Keep in mind—just as we can have many different Double values like…

 • 5.2